jillwurz/Music-Data-Exploration/README.md

 - **Popularity Comparison**: Compares the overall popularity of the aliases.

-# Top Tracks Comparison: Eric Prydz vs Pryda
+# Eric Prydz vs Pryda: Top Tracks Comparison

 This project compares the top tracks of two aliases of the artist Eric Prydz: **Pryda** and **Eric Prydz.** The comparison is done by retrieving the top tracks for each alias using the Spotify Web API, storing track information in DataFrames, and visualizing the data using a bar chart.